My Mother-in-Law Didn't Just Crash My Wedding. She Walked Down the Aisle Wearing My Dress While I Watched from the Back of the Room.

 I looked at the man.
 He looked like a deer in the headlights.
 I turned to the investors.
 “If I can expose a snake like that in my own family, imagine how well I can protect your investments.”

-I took off my wedding ring and threw it into her champagne glass.
-I simply walked out of the room, leaving the silence of the funeral behind me.
-I FLEEED OUT OF THE CAGE.
+I took off my wedding ring and dropped it into her champagne glass.
+I simply walked out of the room, leaving the heavy silence behind me.
+I RAN OUT OF THE CAGE.

 The parking lot was cold, but I didn’t feel it.
 The music had stopped behind me.
 My phone was buzzing with messages from Alexander, but I hadn’t opened them.
 The flowers, the cake, the months of planning—it was all trash now.